June 23, 2022

-When it comes to connecting with customers, you should never underestimate the power of your words.
+When it comes to connecting with customers, never underestimate the power of your words.
 Homebuyers don’t solely want to know what you do.
 They want to know why you do it, who you are, what sets you apart, why they should trust you and more.
-Purchasing a home is a very emotional decision, so builders and developers will need to develop a strong sense of trust with their customers in order to make sales.
+Purchasing a home is a very emotional decision, so home builders and developers must develop a strong sense of trust with their customers in order to achieve successful growth.

 Mission Statements vs. Vision Statements

-Before you can write a great mission statement, you’ll need to understand exactly what it is and how it differs from other key pieces of copy, like your vision statement.
+Before you can write a great mission statement, you need to understand exactly what it is and how it differs from other key pieces of copy, like your vision statement.
 A mission statement describes who you are and what you do, as well as why you do it.
-It is a short and concise statement that is usually no more than two sentences.
+It is a short, succinct and informative statement that is usually no more than two sentences.

 Alternatively, a vision statement takes a long-term approach and focuses on your broader goals, without addressing your day-to-day operations.
 In your mission statement, you talk about what type of property and community you develop and why you develop them.
-In your vision statement, you address the larger impact that you want your company to have on the world.
+The vision statement addresses the larger impact that you want your company to have on the world.

-Mission statements are a touchpoint that both your customers and your team can refer to for an understanding of your company’s operations and goals.
+Mission statements are a touchpoint that both your customers and your team can refer to for a deeper understanding of your company’s operations and goals.
 Along with sharing who you are, mission statements also clarify who you are not, ultimately providing your brand with a purposeful focus.
-These small, yet impactful statements are part of forming a strong brand identity and can instill confidence and loyalty in your customers.
+These small, yet impactful statements are part of forming a strong brand identity and can instill greater confidence and loyalty in both your customers and employees.

 Mission statements are the start of an emotional connection with your buyers that can last a long time.
-A great mission statement will make potential customers want to learn more and can help existing customers feel happy and proud of their purchase.
+A great mission statement makes potential customers want to learn more and helps existing homeowners feel happy and proud of their purchase.

 Who Benefits From a Directed Mission Statement?

 These statements not only influence your business strategy, but they also heavily impact each team member’s experience with your company.
-Understanding the company’s motivation is particularly important for new hires or lower-level staff.
+Understanding the company’s motivation is especially important for new hires or lower-level staff.
 Working without an awareness of the company’s goals could lead to burnout or frustration.
-A strong mission statement can foster an internal culture that prevents these issues, improves job satisfaction and keeps employees engaged in their roles.
+Instead, a strong mission statement fosters a strong company culture that prevents these issues, improves job satisfaction and keeps employees engaged in their roles.

 Start with bullet points, then expand.

 One of the biggest challenges of writing a mission statement is keeping it concise.
-It can be tempting to go on and on about what you have to offer as a developer, but this can actually make the statement less impactful.
+It can be tempting to go on and on about what you have to offer as a home builder or developer, but this can actually make the statement less impactful.

 Focus on what makes your company different.